Table of Contents

-- Perfluorocarbons are compounds produced as a by-product in aluminum production and the manufacturing of semiconductors.
+- Perfluorocarbons are compounds produced as a by-product in aluminium production and the manufacturing of semiconductors.

 - Like HFCs, PFCs generally have long atmospheric lifetimes and high global warming potential.

-- Sulfur hexafluoride is also a greenhouse gas.
+- Sulphur hexafluoride is also a greenhouse gas.

-- Sulfur hexafluoride is used in magnesium processing and semiconductor manufacturing, as well as a tracer gas for leak detection.
+- Sulphur hexafluoride is used in magnesium processing and semiconductor manufacturing, as well as a tracer gas for leak detection.

-- Sulfur hexafluoride is used in electrical transmission equipment, including circuit breakers.
+- Sulphur hexafluoride is used in electrical transmission equipment, including circuit breakers.

-- Black carbon (BC) is a solid particle or aerosol, (though not a gas) contributes to warming of the atmosphere.
-Black carbon, commonly known as soot
+- Black carbon (BC) is a solid particle or aerosol (though not a gas) that contributes to warming of the atmosphere.
+Black carbon, commonly known as soot.

 - Soot is a form of particulate air pollutant, produced from incomplete combustion.